fabern/LWFBrook90.jl/docs/src/user-guide.md

 ## Installation and usage

 ### Installation
 First, download and install Julia: [https://julialang.org/downloads/](https://julialang.org/downloads/).
 If you like you can also install [julia-vscode.org](https://www.julia-vscode.org) to get a complete IDE.
-Installation instructions for the VS Code Julia Extension are a bit hidden in their documentation.
-They can be found here: [https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1).
+Both these steps are nicely summarized by https://techytok.com/julia-vscode/.
+ALternatively, you can also follow the official documentation of the VS Code Julia: [https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1).

 To install LWFBrook90.jl open a Julia REPL, enter the Pkg REPL by pressing `]` and add the package:
 ```
 (@v1.5) pkg> add LWFBrook90
+(@v1.5) pkg> status
 ```
 Dependencies of LWFBrookJulia.jl should automatically be installed.
+After that hit `Ctrl-C` to quit the Pkg REPL and return to the default Julia REPL.

 ### Usage
 Check out a step-by-step in guide for a simulation in section [Example](@ref)